-Notice of the signature of a bill by the President is sent by message \$106.
-Notice of approval sent by message. \$106.
-Notice of approval sent by message. \$106.
-Notice of approval sent by message. \$107.
-Notice of approval sent by message. \$108.
-Notice of approval sent by message. \$108.
-Notice of approval sent by message. \$109.
-Notice of approval sent by approval sent by message. \$109.
-Notice of approval sent by approval sent the House of such bills as he has approved and of such as he has allowed to fail (IV, 3499-3502).
+Notice of the signature of a bill by the President is sent by message to the House in which it originated (VII, 1089) and that House informs the other (IV, 3429).
+But this notice is not necessary to the validity of the act (IV, 3495).
+Sometimes, at the close of a Congress the President informs the House of such bills as have been approved and of such as have been allowed to fail (IV, 3499-3502).
 In one instance he communicated his omission to sign a bill through the committee appointed to notify him that Congress was about to adjourn (IV, 3504).
 A bill that had not actually passed having been signed by the President, he disregarded it and a new bill was passed (IV, 3498).
-Messages of the President giving notice of bills approved are entered in the Journal and published in the Congressional Record (V, 6593).
+Messages of the President giving notice of bills approved are entered in the Journal and published in the Congressional Record (V, 6593)

-A message withholding approval of a bill, called a veto message, is sent \$107.
-Disapproval (or veto) of bills. to the House in which the bill originated; but it has been held that such a message may not be returned to the President on his request after it has been laid before the Senate (IV, 3521).
+A message withholding approval of a bill, called a veto message, is sent to the House in which the bill originated; but it has § 107.
+Disapproval (or been held that such a message may not be returned veto) of bills. to the President on his request after it has been laid before the Senate (IV.
+3521).
 In one instance a veto message that had not been laid before the House was returned to the President on his request (Aug.
 1, 1946, p.
 10651).
 A vetoed bill received in the House by way of the Senate is considered as if received directly from the President and supersedes the regular order of business (IV, 3537; VII, 1109).
-A veto message may not be read in the absence of a quorum, even though the House be about to adjourn sine die (IV, 3522; VII, 1094); but the message may be read and acted on at the next session of the same Congress (IV, 3522).
+A veto message may not be read after the absence of a quorum has been ascertained, even though the House be about to adjourn sine die (IV, 3522; VII, 1094); but the message may be read and acted on at the next session of the same Congress (IV, 3522).
 When the President has been prevented by adjournment from returning a bill with his objections he has sometimes at the next session communicated his reasons for not approving (V, 6618-6620).
+For enrollments returned with "memoranda of disapproval," see § 113, infra.